 Location: Children’s Room

 Themed stories, fingerplays and songs with plenty of opportunity for participation are the hallmarks of this program.
 Younger siblings are welcome to attend with parental supervision.
 No preregistration is required; just drop in!
-Please see our calendar for specific dates.
+Please see our Events Calendar for specific dates.